tinylib/msgp/README.md

  - Backwards-compatible decoding logic
  - Efficient and readable generated code
  - JSON interoperability
- - Support for embedded fields and anonymous structs (see Benchmark 1) and inline comma-separated declarations (see Benchmark 2)
+ - Support for embedded fields, anonymous structs, and multi-field inline declarations
  - Identifier resolution (see below)
- - Support for Go's `complex64` and `complex128` types through extensions
+ - Support for Go's `time.Time`, `complex64`, and `complex128` types through extensions
  - Generation of both `[]byte`-oriented and `io.Reader/io.Writer`-oriented methods.

 For example, this will work fine: